lonycell/grafana.v7/docs/sources/packages_api/data/dataqueryresponse.md

 ### key property

-When returning multiple partial responses or streams Use this key to inform Grafana how to combine the partial responses Multiple responses with same key are replaced (latest used)
+When returning multiple partial responses or streams Use this key to inform ThingSPIN how to combine the partial responses Multiple responses with same key are replaced (latest used)

 <b>Signature</b>